 Who are we?

 Baraka Certified Translations is a professional language services provider, managed by Aisha Barbara Farina, BSc, BAIS, MCIL, AITI, registered in the United Kingdom, under HMRC.
-Information Commissioner’s Office (ICO) Reference Number: A1091340.
+Information Commissioner’s Office (ICO) Registered.

-Our registered address is 80 Halstead Street, Leicester LE5 3RD.
+Our registered postal address is 80 Halstead Street, Leicester LE5 3RD.

 For the purposes of the GDPR, Baraka Certified Translations is the ‘controller’ of the personal data you provide to us.

 What personal data do we collect?